salah-mo/elite-coffee-demo-0.0.2/docs/PROJECT_STRUCTURE.md

 # Elite Coffee Shop - Project Architecture

 This document describes the complete codebase layout and backend architecture of Elite Coffee Shop.
-The project uses Next.js 15 with App Router, TypeScript, Tailwind CSS, and a JSON file-based database with optional Odoo ERP/POS integration.
+The project uses Next.js 15 with App Router, TypeScript, Tailwind CSS, and an Odoo-backed menu with in-memory cart/order storage plus optional ERP/POS integration.

 ## 🏗️ Repository Tree (key parts)

+# 🏗️ Project Structure Overview

+> **Update:** Menu data now loads directly from Odoo via `menuService.ts`, while carts and orders are stored in-memory through `cartStore.ts` and `orderStore.ts`.
+There is no longer a JSON file database in the repository.
 ```
 ELITE/
-├── data/
-│   └── database.json            # Persistent JSON database (carts, orders)
 ├── public/
 │   └── images/                  # Static assets
 ├── src/